William R. Brody: Administration

 Brody served as provost of the Academic Health Center at the University of Minnesota for two years prior to becoming Johns Hopkins University's thirteenth president in 1996.
 He was the highest-paid university president in the United States, receiving $897,786 in 2004, and regained the title in 2007.
 On March 10, 2008, he announced his intent to step down as president effective December 31, 2008.
 This was postponed to March 3, 2009, upon Hopkins naming Ronald Daniels, the provost of the University of Pennsylvania its next president.
 In 2008, Brody became president of Salk Institute, a position he would hold until 2015.
 On May 21, 2009, an honorary doctorate was conferred on him by The Johns Hopkins University.

 Entrepreneurship

 In addition to teaching and being an administrator, Brody took on personal scientific efforts of his own.
 He is a co-founder of several medical device companies including Biopsys Medical (Acquired by J&J), Resonex (acquired by GE), and Commure.
-He also continued his studies in radiology, specifically in the field of medical imaging, in which he holds has authored over 100 publications.
-He has patents in this field for a multiple-energy x-ray subtraction imaging system and (for which he is the sole inventor) and multiple simulation systems (which he shares with James H. Anderson, Chee-Kong Chui, Yiyu Cai, Yaoping Wang, and Wieslaw L. Nowinski).
+He also continued his studies in radiology, specifically in the field of medical imaging, in which he has authored over 100 publications.
+He has patents in this field for a multiple-energy x-ray subtraction imaging system (for which he is the sole inventor) and multiple simulation systems (which he shares with James H. Anderson, Chee-Kong Chui, Yiyu Cai, Yaoping Wang, and Wieslaw L. Nowinski).